alokrai0607/Automated-Student-Registration-System/README.md

 1. Add a new Course
 2. Update Fees of course
 3. Delete a course from any Training session
-0. Log Out from Admin
+0. Log Out from Admin Section
 ```

 #### Roles for Students  :